0xPARC/pod2-docs/book/src/architecture.md

 All these positions are OK.
 We just need to choose one, and we can try to choose a point that simplifies the implementation.

-For example in the middleware we could define `Value = 4 x Goldilock` (making it slighly low level); or `Value = BigUint` and letting the backend choose the maximum representable value, the field encoding, etc. (making it slighly higher level).
+For example in the middleware we could define `Value = 4 x Goldilock` (making it slightly low level); or `Value = BigUint` and letting the backend choose the maximum representable value, the field encoding, etc. (making it slightly higher level).

 In the current iteration we choose `Value = 4 x Goldilock`, but we can revisit it in a future iteration (eg. if we want to support plonky3) by either moving the middleware to a higher level, or by keeping it the same and replacing the `Value` definition.